Why solving stale CRM data is the fastest path to sales follow-up

 MeshLine helps shorten the distance between live signal and governed action so the CRM becomes more useful at the exact moment a rep should respond.
 That matters because businesses rarely suffer from a lack of software.
 They suffer from a lack of governed movement between software.
 MeshLine closes that gap by turning the handoff itself into something the team can inspect, adjust, and trust over time.

-Instead of multiplying point fixes, the business gains a reusable operating layer.
+For Why solving stale CRM data is the fastest path to sales follow-up, instead of multiplying point fixes, the business gains a reusable operating layer.
 Once one route becomes clean, the same pattern can extend into adjacent workflows with less risk and less reinvention.
 That is what makes the system feel durable rather than temporarily patched.

 - Fresher operational context for reps